60th Air Mobility Wing: Military Airlift Command

 Douglas C-133B-DL Cargomaster, AF Ser.
 No. 59-0533, 60th MAW, 1967.
 This aircraft was sent to AMARC in 1971.
 It was sold to a private owner and placed on civil registry as N77152, later sold to Cargomaster Corp of Anchorage, Alaska as N133B.
 Scrapped at Anchorage IAP April–July 2000.

 Lockheed C-5A Galaxy, AF Ser.
 No. 68-0010, of the 60th Military Airlift Wing in 1970s livery.

-The 60th Military Airlift Wing was re-activated on 27 December 1965 and replaced the Military Air Transport Service (MATS) 1501st Air Transport Wing, Heavy, as the "host-wing" at Travis Air Force Base, California, on 8 January 1966.
-This was as a result of the inactivation of MATS provisional organizations and the establishment of United States Air Force permanent units of the new Military Airlift Command (MAC), which replaced MATS as the primary USAF strategic airlift command.
-The newly-activated 22d Air Force (successor to the Western Transport Air Force of the Military Air Transport Service) at Travis became the new parent organization for the 60th.
+The 60th Military Airlift Wing was reactivated on 27 December 1965 and replaced the Military Air Transport Service (MATS) 1501st Air Transport Wing, Heavy, as the "host-wing" at Travis Air Force Base, California, on 8 January 1966.
+This was as a result of the discontinuation of MATS MAJCON and their replacement by United States Air Force (AFCON) units of the new Military Airlift Command (MAC), which replaced MATS as the primary USAF strategic airlift command.
+The newly-activated 22d Air Force (successor to the Western Transport Air Force of MATS) at Travis became the new parent organization for the 60th.

 Flying the C-124 Globemaster IIs, the C-130 Hercules, the C-141A Starlifter, and the C-133 Cargomaster, the 60th entered service while the US was beginning a major buildup of its military forces in Southeast Asia.
 The 60th quickly established a strategic aerial pipeline to the region, whose support of US forces in South Vietnam earned the unit three Air Force Outstanding Unit Awards.
 In 1966, the wing became the first recipient of the Air Force Logistic Systems Award.
 Assigned to the wing on 8 January 1966, the C-141-equipped 75th Military Airlift Squadron transitioned to the C-5 Galaxy, becoming the Military Air Command's first operational squadron to fly the new transport aircraft.
 On 6 February 1972, the wing added a second C-5 squadron, when the 22nd Military Airlift Squadron activated at Travis.

-In the spring of 1973, the 60th Military Airlift Wing became a major participant inOperation Homecoming, the repatriation of American prisoners of war from North Vietnam.
+In the spring of 1973, the 60th Military Airlift Wing became a major participant in Operation Homecoming, the repatriation of American prisoners of war from North Vietnam.
 As the C-141s arrived with the former POWs, the David Grant Medical Center at Travis became a major processing facility for the returnees.
 HOMECOMING marked the official termination of US involvement in the Vietnam War.